x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-for-secure-mail-flow-with-a-partner.md

 To create a connector in Microsoft 365 or Office 365, select **Admin**, and then select **Exchange** to go to the **Exchange admin center**.
 Next, select **Mail flow** and then **Connectors**.

 To start the wizard, click **+Add a connector**.
-On the first screen, choose the options that are depicted in the following screenshot:
+On the first screen, choose the options as shown in the following screenshot:

 :::image type="content" source="../../media/add-connector-new-eac.png" alt-text="A page on which a new connector is set up":::